 • Elevation Loss: 80 ft./24 m.

-After a good nights’ sleep and breakfast at fuel your day, we’ll load the van and begin our journey North to the stunning Nelson Lakes National Park.
+After a good nights’ sleep, breakfast and coffee or teas, we’ll load the van and begin our journey north to the stunning Nelson Lakes National Park.
+Let the adventure begin!
 After having lunch on the shore of Lake Rotoiti, we’ll begin our hike at the eastern end of Kerr Bay, where the track gently wanders through the forest, crossing several shallow streams and shingle screes.
 Small beaches along the way offer beautiful mountain views.
 At the head of Lake Rotoiti, the grassy flats of the lower Travers Valley greet us.

 Day 3